valmirjunior0088/ulc/README.md

 - `{real_sum left right}` sums two reals.

 It is important to note that, while it is valid to mention variables inside primitives, primitives cannot be partially applied.
 Eta-expansion is left to the user.

-## Caveats

-To run the `run` definition, a `main` function is defined.
-This means that you should avoid using `main` as the name of a definition.